 But you’re not here to learn whether SAP Business One is a popular product.
 You’re here to find out whether it’s a good ERP software.

-In fact, the original version of the ERP software was developed by the Israeli software company QuickSoft, and it was first launched in 1996 under the name “Menahel” (or “TopManage”).
+The original version of the ERP software was developed by the Israeli software company QuickSoft, and it was first launched in 1996 under the name “Menahel” (or “TopManage”).

 Although SAP was already well-known at the time as a developer of robust ERP solutions for global enterprises, the company did not have a suitable product for SMEs at the time.

-These include the integration of SAP Crystal Reports in 2010 with SAP Business One Version 8.8, and the introduction of support for the SAP HANA relational database management system in 2012 with Version 8.82.
+These include the integration of SAP Crystal Reports in 2010 with SAP Business One Version 8.8 and the introduction of support for the SAP HANA relational database management system in 2012 with Version 8.82.